Updated: Jul 24

 Does anyone, including Samsung, know that the water for the chip plant is groundwater coming from Milam County where years of controversy surround the mass mining of their aquifer by those as far away as San Antonio?
 We refer to the profiteers at Vista Ridge and their handmaidens at SAWS - San Antonio's desperado public water utility.
 Judge Gravell was in the press tickled pink the water was not coming from his county.

 We’re talking about 7,000 to 10,000 acre-feet of groundwater the first year and 4,000 each year, after that, for one project—Samsung’s chip plant.
 The water is coming from the Simsboro formation of the Carrizo-Wilcox aquifer in Milam County.
-The Texas Water Development Board estimates the “modelled available groundwater” for the Simsboro formation, in all of Milam County, is 20,783 ac-ft/yr.
+The Texas Water Development Board estimates the “modeled available groundwater” for the Simsboro formation, in all of Milam County, is 20,783 ac-ft/yr.
 Looks like Samsung, Taylor, and Williamson County will take half of the available water in Milam County to run their economic engine.
 Citizens in Williamson County get snookered on taxes, and Milam County is getting sucked dry!

 The graph below provided by Simsboro Aquifer Water Defense Fund (SAWDF):